thaibirding.com by Nick Upton

 Fang By-pass, 5th Feb 2004

-With many of the rice fields that used to attract birders to TaTorn having made way to vegetable farming, it seemed that this area near Fang had potential to fill that gap, and we weren't to be disappointed.
-In just an hour and a half, from 7 to 8.30 am we managed to see 19 species without walking more than 100 metres from our car.
-First to attract our attention was a hunting Common Kestrel, a common enough bird if you are from Europe but unusual enough in Thailand to be of interest, followed by Red turtle Dove, White-throated Kingfisher and a flock of about 30 Cattle Egrets.
+With many of the rice fields that used to attract birders to Thatorn having made way to vegetable farming, it seemed that this area near Fang had potential to fill that gap, and we weren't to be disappointed.
+In just an hour, from 7 to 8 am we managed to see twenty two species without walking more than one hundred metres from our car.
+First to attract our attention was a hunting Common Kestrel, a common enough bird if you are from Europe but unusual enough in Thailand to be of interest, followed by Red Turtle Dove, White-throated Kingfisher and a flock of about thirty Eastern Cattle Egrets.

-Incidently, we did see the Spot-winged Grosbeaks at Fang Hot Springs which are very easily seen near the small restaurant towards the back of the area, before heading back to Chiang Mai to return the vehicle.
+Incidently, we did see the Spot-winged Grosbeaks at Fang Hot Springs, which are very easily seen near the geyser, before heading back to Chiang Mai to return the vehicle.

 Birds along the Fang By-pass